 Trek’n’Ride has quite a few different saddlebags under their kitty, but among all, their Sports edition is the top-selling.
 I have seen people (and have personally tried it on my Pulsar 200 too) using it on street bikes, retro bikes and sports bikes like Duke 390 and others.
 Made of 600d heavy-duty material, it’s their durability that makes them one of the best saddle bags in India.
-The only problem with them is that there’s not enough reflective material used on the bags, for nighttime safety, especially that these bags are meant for long touring.
+The only problem with them is that there’s not enough reflective material used on the bags, for nighttime safety, especially since these bags are meant for long touring.

 Top things I love about them:

-- They come with Velcro panels to connect on top of pillion seat and buckled straps to connect under the seat — ensuring stability
+- They come with Velcro panels to connect on top of the pillion seat and buckled straps to connect under the seat — ensuring stability

 Under 5000 Rupees

-Not really a saddlebag, I would still like to add this Tailbag (in the shape of a saddlebag) because of my love for them.
+Not really a saddlebag, but I would still like to add this Tailbag (in the shape of a saddlebag) because of my love for them.
 I have been personally using them for some time now and love their design, durability and features.
 The Viaterra Claw come in two sizes — the mini 34L and the big one 62L.
 If you carry more luggage and you ended up buying the 62L one then trust me you won’t need to carry anything else and still be able to carry enough luggage for a month-long journey.

 What I love about the Viaterra Claw: